CopernicaMarketingSoftware/Documentation/Mailerq/5.4/database-access.md

 | response_actions          | response action, eg send mail from a different IP
 | response_patterns         | patterns of responses that has to match
 | response_patterns_actions | what kind of response actions must be executed
-| rewrite_actions           | when a message is loaded you can eg send mail from a different IP
+| rewrite_actions           | actions to perform when a message is loaded eg send from a different IP
 | rewrite_triggers          | triggers to fire rewrite actions